 |kae||t||Skin search results using the “Terminal” color palette.|

-If you’re not using Tor Browser you can still use the params with the regular search site or even start.duckduckgo.com.
-And that’s how you DarkDuckGo.
+If you're not running Tor, you can still use the params using clearnet search by replacing the Onion domain name with start.duckduckgo.com.
+And that's how you DarkDuckGo.